TAX • 4 JUNE 2025 • 1 MIN READ

 Let’s say, for example, you’re running a landscaping business and want to purchase a new piece of equipment.
-You may consider buying them second hand because they’re generally cheaper than the new ones.
-However, the question arises: how do I deal with the GST on second hand goods?
+You may consider buying them second-hand because they’re generally cheaper than new ones.
+However, the question arises 'how do I deal with the GST on second-hand goods?'

-We quite often get asked if you can claim back the GST on second hand goods for your business from someone that isn’t GST registered.
+We quite often get asked if you can claim back GST on second-hand goods for your business from someone that isn’t GST registered.
 For example, you might buy a piece of business equipment for your cleaning business on TradeMe and the seller isn’t going to provide a nice GST invoice for your records.
-Or you bought a second hand printer for your design business.
+Or you bought a second-hand printer for your business.

 Well, the good news is you can claim back the GST amount on your purchase even if the seller is not GST-registered.

-Here is how you can calculate the GST amount you can claim back.
-You take the total price paid (and note here, you have to have actually paid for it before you claim) and divide by 23 and multiply by 3 to get the GST portion.
-Alternatively, just pay through your business bank account and treat as a business purchase as a GST purchase in your software and that should do the trick.
+You take the total price paid (you have to actually have paid for it before you claim) and divide by 23 and multiply by 3 to get the GST portion.
+Alternatively, just pay through your business bank account and treat as a GST purchase in your software and that should do the trick.

-You won’t get a GST invoice when purchasing from someone who is not GST-registered and there will be no GST charged for the second-hand goods you buy.
-In order to make GST claims, you still need to keep the records required by IRD.
+If you're purchasing from someone who is not GST-registered you probably won't get an invoice.
+However, in order to claim the GST on your purchase you still need to keep records as required by the IRD.

-The only thing to note is that even if you don’t have a GST invoice, you still need to record the following:
+If you don’t have a GST invoice, you still need to record the following information about the item you've purchased:

 Exception

 The only exception to this general rule is if you’re buying from someone associated to you.
-So if you buy a car from your brother and he’s not GST registered then you can only claim the lowest of:
+For example, if you buy a car from your brother and he’s not GST registered, then you can only claim the lowest of:

-• GST component (if any) of the original cost of the goods to the supplier
+- GST component (if any) of the original cost of the item to the supplier

 This is to prevent any tax shenanigans between mates or family!